SavvasStephanides/lamp-in-docker/README.md

 4. 🔍 Check your site:

-Go to http://localhost:8080 from a browser.
+Go to http://localhost from a browser.
 You should see a site starting with "Below are messages from MySQL:"

+To access the Adminer database console, go to http://localhost:8081